Jeffrey Kroessler speaks to the unique challenges of historic preservation in Queens and how the preservation landscape has changed during his career.

 And then of course Tony Wood who has ruined my life, from HDC to Citizens Committee, to god knows what, involving me in all these things.

 Kroessler: The non-stop advocacy and I really respect the way that he can see where the situation is today and cut through the particular interests, even of someone like me.
 We all have particular interests, but I always think that Tony has a view of the big picture.

 Then you could just go on with other names.
-Watching people like Arlene turn — I mean, we all would dread Arlene calling us because we knew she was calling to yell at us for something.
+Watching people like Arlene [Simon] turn—I mean, we all would dread Arlene calling us because we knew she was calling to yell at us for something.
 “How come you haven’t done that?”
 “I want to yell at you about this.”
 It’s like, “Arlene, I’m trying.
 I’m sorry.
 I disagree with you.”
 Like click.
-It’s, “I’m sorry, Arlene.”
-She, I don’t want to say single-handedly, but out of nothing created Landmark West to bring back the West Side and got it designated and got other things designated and combated the Commission on when they were doing the wrong thing.
-And of all things, for that woman to have turned around West 72nd Street, to use the law and cajole all of these small shop keepers to do the right thing, that block is 100 percent better now than it was.
+“I’m sorry, Arlene.”
+She, I don’t want to say single-handedly, but out of nothing created Landmark West! to bring back the West Side and got it designated, and got other things designated, and combated the commission on when they were doing the wrong thing.
+And of all things, for that woman to have turned around West Seventy-Second Street, to use the law and cajole all of these small shop keepers to do the right thing, that block is a hundred percent better now than it was.
 Maybe it would have happened that way anyway, but it didn’t.
 It happened because she had the Landmarks Law behind her and could count on that happening.
 But I don’t know if that’s an unusual force of nature there.

 Q: All right.
 The last question is just if you have any archiving items, such as papers, newspaper articles, photos, records related to preservation.